Romer0-c/about_me/README.md

 # Assets

-show a screenshot of the end result:
+The live site resides at this url:
 [Deployment environment](https://romer0-c.github.io/about_me/)

+This is an example of what the site should look like:
 ![The following link shows an example of the sites overall layout](assets/images/websiteexample.png)